I Never Planned to go to Singapore

 Singapore wasn’t originally on the itinerary for my around the world 50-day solo adventure, but fate stepped in and I found myself there instead of Mumbai due to an issue with my tourist visa.
 It wasn’t a quick fix, so going with the flow is always good to keep in mind when traveling, especially when traveling solo.
 Don’t panic, weigh your options, make a decision and don’t look back.
-Singapore turned out to be one of the best places to visit for the solo traveler I have ever been to anywhere in the world.
+Singapore turned out to be one of the best places for solo travel that I have ever been to.

 When traveling to this great city, it’s difficult to prioritize what to do because there are so many activities, sites and restaurants to explore.
-I never like cramming too much into an itinerary each day since I prefer taking time to savor an experience, one of the keys to meaningful, quality solo travel.
-The following is my list of the top 10 things a solo traveler should do when in the Lion City.
+I never like cramming too much into an itinerary each day.
+I prefer taking time to savor an experience, as it is one of the keys to meaningful, quality solo travel.
+The following is my list of the top 5 things a solo traveler should do when in the Lion City.

 1. Stroll along or take a boat ride down the Singapore River